Stabilization of perturbed integrator chains using Lyapunov-Based Homogeneous Controllers: Discussion of Special Cases

 \section{Discussion of Special Cases}

-In this section, we consider some specific choices of the homogeneity degree, in order to obtain further results.
-First, it is shown that for a particular choice of homogeneity degree, the homogeneous HOSM controller presented in \cite{Levant2001} becomes a special case of our controller.
-Then, a bounded controller with minimum amplitude $M_{min}$ of discontinuous control at $z=0$ is designed.
+Let us now consider some results that arise for some specific choices of the homogeneity degree.
+First, a bounded controller with minimum amplitude $M_{min}$ of discontinuous control at $z=0$ is designed.
 Finally, a controller with fixed-time convergence is synthesized.